Collard greens Collard greens

 Higdon JV, Delage B, Williams DE, et al. Cruciferous Vegetables and Human Cancer Risk: Epidemiologic Evidence and Mechanistic Basis.
 Pharmacol Res.
 2007 March; 55(3): 224-236.
 2007.

 Hu J, Straub J, Xiao D, et al. Phenethyl isothiocyanate, a cancer chemopreventive constituent of cruciferous vegetables, inhibits cap-dependent translation by regulating the level and phosphorylation of 4E-BP1.
 Cancer Res.
-2007 Apr 15;67(Cool:3569-73.
-2007.
+2007 Apr 15;67(

 Hutzen B, Willis W, Jones S, et al. Dietary agent, benzyl isothiocyanate inhibits signal transducer and activator of transcription 3 phosphorylation and collaborates with sulforaphane in the growth suppression of PANC-1 cancer cells.
 Cancer Cell International 2009, 9:24.
 2009.